KylerLimata/kylerlimata.me/content/projects/spherical_pulsation_dampener/index.md

 {% end %}

 {% image_with_text(src="raspberrypi.jpg",caption="Raspberry Pi Setup") %}
 In order to record data, I also wrote a command line program for the Raspberry Pi Zero W that would interface with an ADS1115 Analog to Digital converter.
 This program would record data for a specified amount of seconds and a specified time interval.
 It would then output a graph for immediate viewing and an Excel file containing the recorded data.
-The setup for the raspberry pi is shown on the right and the code for the command line program can be found on the [GitHub Repository](https://github.com/KylerLimata/pressure_recorder).
+The setup for the raspberry pi is shown on the right and the code for the command line program can be found on the <a href="https://github.com/KylerLimata/pressure_recorder">GitHub Repository</a>.
 {% end %}

 ## Results